i05nagai/memorandum/language/english_speaking.md

         * to make a business into a corporation
     * regular load testing of the system to correlate raw capacity to service capacity\
 * take
+    * take the fifth
+    * take issue with
+        * I take issue with the word complusive
+        * disagree with
+    * take (something) for granted
+        * The government recently enacted strict laws against air pollution caused by factories
     * take the liverty of doing sth
         * to do sth that will have an effect on sb else, without asking their permission
         * I took the liverty of of booking theatre seats for us